 Dr. Lewis said that a model for such an evaluation could be developed.
 He also said that Rohm and Haas has been interested in looking at the question of antigen load.
 He then referred to a slide relating to the amount of antigen, based on the amount of material that is being sold into the North American market, and the amount of antigen that a population is exposed to compared to the prevalence rate.
 The amount of antigen exposure would be one of the factors that would influence prevalence rates, and clinic variability would be the other thing.
 The slide suggests that while there has been a several-fold increase in the amount of antigen in the environment, there has been little difference, from a statistical standpoint, between the points through 1985 and 1989.
-Also, at present use levels, there has been little change in terms of prevalence of sensitization seen in clinics, even though there has been a significant amount of antigen increase.
+Also, at present use levels, there has been a significant amount of antigen increase.
 This may be seen more easily with regard to other prevalence rates, particularly, with regard to consumer products, which would basically include the leave-on materials.
-While there is a slight, if any, statistically significant increase in terms of prevalence rate, there has at least been a leveling in terms of the amount of material used specifically.
+While there is a slight, if any, statistically significant increase in terms of prevalence rate, there has at least been a leveling in terms of the amount of material to consumer products.